-A first or second class honours degree in a relevant subject (or equivalent).
+A first or upper-second class honours degree in a relevant subject (or equivalent).
 In certain circumstances, the School will consider candidates who have not followed a conventional education path.These cases are assessed individually by the Director of Graduate Studies.

 Months of entry